kaulin/42_push_swap/README.md

 # push_swap
-A project about manipulating stack data in an optimal way.
+A project about manipulating and sorting stack data in an optimal way.